coreweave/tensorizer/README.md

 AutoModel.
 But HuggingFace Transformers performs three or more copies of the data, so memory use will explode.

+### bfloat16 Support

+Tensorizer supports models using the `bfloat16` data type.
+However, tensorizer uses numpy to save the tensors as binary and numpy doesn't support `bfloat16`.
+This means that special conversions need to be applied which decreases the performance of both serialization and deserialization.

+To be saved, the torch tensor is cast to fp32, adding an additional 16 bits.
+This value is converted to numpy, then bit shifted and cast down to a `np.uint16` to save the original 16 bits from torch's `bfloat16`.
+The reverse happens during the deserialization process.

 ## Running Tests
 `tensorizer` uses `unittest` for testing.
 The tests have their own set of dependencies, which can be installed with